MGeurts/laravel-11-bootstrap-5-datatables/README.md

     <li><b>Users</b> and <b>Users Log</b>, only available to logged in users with the property <b>Developer</b>
     </li>
 </ul>
-You can use their controller and the corresponding views as a base to create new datatables utilising your own project models.
+You can use their controllers and the corresponding views as a base to create new datatables utilising your own project models.

 ## Documentation